KvngBleach/Security-/markdown.md

 * Disabling verbose error messages: Preventing the application from displaying detailed database error messages to users, as these can provide valuable information to attackers.

 * By understanding how SQL injection works and implementing robust security measures, developers can significantly reduce the risk of this prevalent and potentially damaging attack.

+## Endpoint Security

+</table> Endpoint security, in a nutshell, is like having personal bodyguards for all the devices that connect to your network.
+Think of laptops, desktops, smartphones, tablets, and even servers – these are your "endpoints."
+Endpoint security solutions are designed to protect each of these individual entry points from cyber threats.

+Instead of just focusing on the network perimeter like a traditional firewall, endpoint security takes a more granular approach.
+It recognizes that threats can originate from within the network itself, through compromised devices.

+Endpoint security, in a nutshell, is like having personal bodyguards for all the devices that connect to your network.
+Think of laptops, desktops, smartphones, tablets, and even servers – these are your "endpoints."
+Endpoint security solutions are designed to protect each of these individual entry points from cyber threats.

+Instead of just focusing on the network perimeter like a traditional firewall, endpoint security takes a more granular approach.
+It recognizes that threats can originate from within the network itself, through compromised devices.

+Here's a breakdown of what endpoint security typically entails:

+* Protection: It aims to prevent malicious activity from harming the endpoint.
+This includes things like viruses, malware, ransomware, phishing attacks, and unauthorized access.

+* Detection: If a threat does manage to bypass initial defenses, endpoint security solutions are designed to quickly identify and flag suspicious behavior.

+* Response: Once a threat is detected, these solutions often have capabilities to automatically isolate the infected device, remove the threat, and help restore the system to a healthy state.

+* Centralized Management: Often, organizations use a central management console to oversee the security posture of all their endpoints, making it easier to deploy policies, monitor activity, and respond to incidents.